 Age is also something to consider.
 The inability to produce healthy, viable eggs often results in lower pregnancy rates and higher rates of miscarriage in women in their late thirties and in their forties.
 Miscarriage rates over the age of forty are 50% and rise quickly with each advancing year.

 Some pregnancy losses have no clear cause and fall in the very frustrating “unexplained” category.
 It is most likely, in these cases, that there is some other problem with the embryo or fetus.
 Because it usually happens in the first trimester, there is not enough identifiable fetal tissue to examine for cause (except DNA and chromosomes).

 - Balanced translocations (parental chromosomes at fault and can be detected with a karyotype on both parents)

 - Autoimmune issues – much rarer and somewhat controversial as to cause and effect.
 Most agree there may be some association between thyroid autoimmunity and recurrent pregnancy loss.

 - Thrombophilias (excessive blood clotting) – Abnormal tests for lupus anticoagulants, some of the blood clotting factors.

 When Should You See A Doctor or Consider Your Options?

-Most all Obstetrician/Gynecologists and Reproductive Endocrinologists recommend fertility testing for recurrent pregnancy loss after three losses, particularly after three consecutive losses.
+Most Obstetrician/Gynecologists and Reproductive Endocrinologists recommend fertility testing for recurrent pregnancy loss after three losses, particularly after three consecutive losses.
 However, many specialists would initiate some less expensive tests after two miscarriages, especially if the female patient is over 35.

 What Tests and Treatment Options Are Available?